Greg Foster-Rice

 Greg Foster-Rice talks about teaching, curating, and bringing Chicago’s rich photographic history into his classroom.

-Since 2002, Associate Professor of Photography Greg Foster-Rice has been a proud member of Columbia College Chicago’s Photography Department, whose reputation and current faculty colleagues continue to inspire him as a historian of photography.
+Since 2002, Associate Professor of Photography Greg Foster-Rice has been a proud member of Columbia College Chicago’s School of Visual Arts, whose reputation and current faculty colleagues continue to inspire him as a historian of photography.

 Foster-Rice uses Chicago’s rich photographic history to connect his students to the city—and he recently jumped into that history himself as the curator for The Museum of Contemporary Photography’s exhibition The Many Hats of Ralph Arnold: Art, Identity and Politics (Fall 2018).
 Foster-Rice spent more than three years researching the life and legacy of Arnold, a well-regarded Chicago artist whose photographic collages appropriated and commented upon mass media portrayals of gender, sexuality, race and politics during the 1960s-80s.
 The exhibition will be touring the country in 2020, exposing this local artist and Chicago’s art history to an even wider audience.